devlink42/workshop-blockchain/README.md

 12. Uncheck `Set fee automatically`and enter `0.002` ( there are 2 Transaction, the Payment and the Buy) then `Add`
 13. Click on `Populate Ressource`
 14. Click on `Send`
-15. Now if you click on your Account on the top Left and on `View`, you will see that you have `Proof of Attendance Py-Clermont`in your Assets held.
+15. Now if you click on your Account on the top Left and on `View`, you will see that you have `Proof of Attendance Py-Clermont` in your Assets held.

-> To be able to use the ABI methods, the ARC-32 json file has been added here [here](https://lora.algokit.io/testnet/app-lab/create)
+> To be able to use the ABI methods, the ARC-32 json file has been added [here](https://lora.algokit.io/testnet/app-lab/create)